josehb96/josehb96/README.md

 # Hi, I'm Jose Hurtado Baeza! 👋

 ## 🚀 About Me
-I'm a Computer Engineer.

-I focus on crafting solid software solutions in the backend programming area.

-I’m laser-focused on personal and professional development both in the area of software and in other areas of life.

-I am a graduate of the University of Alicante in Computer Engineering with a specialization in Information Technologies.
+I'm a **Computer Engineer** passionate about backend development and crafting solid software solutions.
+I'm dedicated to continuous learning and personal development, both in software engineering and in other areas of life.
+I graduated from the University of Alicante with a specialization in Information Technologies.

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://josehurtadobaeza.super.site/)